overwolf/overwolf.github.io/docs/topics/windows-resolution-size-position.md

 * Identify when the drag is completed using the [dragMove()](../api/overwolf-windows#dragmovewindowid-callback) function.

 * Get the position of the window (window.screenX, window.screenY).

+### determine which monitor the window is displayed

-* Now with a simple calculation, you can determine which monitor the window is displayed.
+Once you get the X & Y coordinates of a window (at the end of dragMove(), using getCurrentWindow(), etc.), With a simple calculation, you can determine which monitor the window is displayed.
 (For example, if you know that the 1st monitor has 1080px width, and the current window position start beyond that, it means that the window is displayed on the second monitor, etc.)